 Easter 2017 and 2018

-One of the most celebrated religious and historical holidays in the United States is Easter.
-For many people, involvement in activities commemorating this holy occasion actually begins on Good Friday or even weeks earlier.
+Easter is one of the most celebrated religious and historical holidays in the United States.
+For many people, this holy occasion actually begins on Good Friday or even weeks earlier with involvement in various activities such as fasting, preparing decorations, and attending church services.

 |Year||Date||Day||Holiday||Public holiday observed in:|